asllop/RunPack/runpack/README.md

 # RunPack core

-This crates contains the RunPack interpreter along with the *primitives*, the most essential words that make the language work.
+This crate contains the RunPack interpreter along with the *primitives*, the most essential words that make the language work.

 ## Installation